St. Jude Medical Center New Visitor Policy

 We understand the importance of patients having access to their loved ones while receiving care.
 To protect the health of our patients and caregivers and to prevent the spread of COVID-19, we have adapted our visitation policy, in accordance with the California Department of Public Health (CDPH) requirements.

-Hospital Visitation: All patients are allowed to have one support person at a time.
-The support person does not have to be from the same household as the patient.
+Hospital Visitation: All patients are allowed to have one visitor per day.
 In critical situations there may be exceptions.
 Please call, Providence St. Jude Medical Center at (714) 871-3280 if you have questions regarding visitation for specific departments.

 - COVID-19 Vaccination Record Card (issued by the Department of Health and Human Services, Centers for Disease Control & Prevention or the World Health Organization Yellow Card) which includes name of person vaccinated, type of vaccine provided, and date last dose administered)